Octonica/ClickHouseClient/README.md

 ADO .NET DbConnection Class:
 `Octonica.ClickHouse.ClickHouseConnection`

-additionally, if you wanto to build connection string via code you can use `ClickHouseConnectionStringBuilder`.
+additionally, if you want to build a connection string via code you can use `ClickHouseConnectionStringBuilder`.

 ### Extended API